 RW24 2010 – 24-hour urban bike race

-It seems that after this my knee pain from the earlier running injury came back and I had to stop long distance riding again.
-I still used my bike to get around but no more long distance rides for me.
+After the 2010 bike race, my knee pain from the earlier running injury came back and I had to stop long distance riding again.
+I still used my bike to get around but no more long rides for me.

 I moved to Colorado and fell in love with mountain biking.
 My knee had been feeling better and my good friend convinced me to get a mountain bike and give the trails a try.
 I feel in love instantly.
 I am lucky to live near a beautiful trail that allows me to get to the foothills near boulder colorado without getting on a street.
 How lucky am I to be this close to world-class mountain biking.
 Over the next few summers, I biked hundreds of miles on these trails.
 I did do an 85-mile mountain bike ride over about 12 hours on these trails.

 At some point, I decided I wanted to do an Ironman.
 It had always been a dream of mine but with my running injury, it was out of the questions.
-I had been biking a lot as well as working out on the elliptical machine without a problem but running was not something I had tried for over 15 years.
+I had been biking a lot as well as working out on the elliptical machine without a problem but running was not something I had tried in over 15 years.
 Well, I tried it out on the treadmill and was fine.
 I Must have strengthened my legs enough and was able to do it.
-So, of course I started running marathons to see if I could, and I could.
+So I started running marathons to see if I could, and I could.
 Slow but I still could.
 And this opened me up to do an Ironman.
-Of course swimming was something else I had not done for years but luckily my apartment complex has a lap pool so I used this for practice.
+Swimming was something else I had not done for years but luckily my apartment complex has a lap pool so I used this for practice.
 On a Saturday in September, I woke up early to try my first Ironman distance event.
-I did not follow the swim, bike, run but was just trying to get the distances in under the 17-hour time limit.
-I did it in 16:45 but that is more due to the fact that I did not push myself to go faster.
+I did not follow the swim, bike, run order but was just trying to get the distances in under the 17-hour time limit.
+I did it in 16:45, but that is more due to the fact that I did not push myself to go faster.